Nonneseter Abbey, Oslo: History

 Nonneseter Abbey is mentioned for the first time in 1161, but was founded before that, possibly by as much as several decades earlier.
 It was dedicated to the Virgin Mary.

 The community quickly became wealthy under the leadership of influential abbesses from some of the country's highest-born families.

 The abbesses are only partially known from official documents.
 The abbess Elin Jonsdatter, for example, is mentioned only between 1459 and 1476, when several documents of her financial and business transactions are preserved.

-Perhaps because the members of the convent where from Norway's elite families, the fate of the convent under the Reformation was less harsh than that of many other monastic communities.
+Perhaps because the members of the convent were from Norway's elite families, the fate of the convent under the Reformation was less harsh than that of many other monastic communities.
 While the convent was formally dissolved during the Reformation, it seems that the nuns were allowed to remain in residence for several decades afterwards, perhaps until the end of the 16th century.

 The abbey's estates passed into other hands in 1547, from which time the buildings began to decay, and in 1616 the walls of the former abbey church were used as a quarry for building stone for the new town hall.